Don’t “do it yourself” when it comes to Investing.

 Ever wondered why news anchors on business channels just come in the morning hours and sit throughout the day trying to guide your trades?
-They speak to fund managers/analyst/traders and opinion makers but still sit there and do not run to make money.
-Next day they follow the same routine again.
+They speak to fund managers/analysts/traders and opinion-makers but still sit there and do not run to make money.
+The next day they follow the same routine again.
 So even the first-hand information doesn’t help much.

 Do you believe publications that depend on advertising revenue from manufacturers can render impartial and objective investment advice?

-Do you think a good advisor can’t justify 1% cost?
+Do you think a good advisor can’t justify a 1% cost?

-Vanguard: Working with an advisor can add about 3% in net returns – half of this contributed by behaviour coaching.
+Vanguard: Working with an advisor can add about 3% in net returns – half of this contributed by behavior coaching.

 What’s the total cost if you do it yourself?
 Compare it with if advisor charge 1% & help you in achieving just market return that will help you in achieving your goals.
 I am not saying finding a good advisor is an easy task but still it will be easier than doing it yourself.